wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-batch-size.md

 >
 > ![Build a rocket](/images/back-to-basics-batch-size-alert.png)
 > **CAUTION** - I am intentionally skipping a very important and related topic, which will be covered in the follow-up blog post - **Work in-Progress** (WIP).
-Without it, leaning towards smaller batch sizes would lead to a nuclear tye reaction (a process in which two particles collide, to produce one or more particles), followed by a similar meltdown.
+Without it, leaning towards smaller batch sizes would lead to a nuclear type reaction (a process in which two particles collide, to produce one or more particles), followed by a similar meltdown.
 >

 ---